-During the headache: Alongside a mild to severe throbbing or pulsing headache, symptoms may include nausea, vomiting, and nasal congestion.
+During the headache: Alongside a mild to severe, throbbing or pulsing headache, symptoms may include nausea, vomiting, neck pain, dizziness, and nasal congestion.

-Resolution: Tiredness and irritability may last another 2 days, and this period is sometimes called the “migraine hangover.”
+Resolution: After the headache, tiredness and irritability may last another 2 days.
+This is sometimes called the “migraine hangover.”

 Other common features of migraine are:

 - head pain that worsens during physical activity or straining

-- an inability to perform regular activities due to pain
+- an inability to perform regular activities due to the pain

-- increased sensitivity to light and sound that can sometimes be relived by lying quietly in a darkened room relieves
+- increased sensitivity to light and sound that can sometimes be relived by lying quietly in a darkened room

-Other symptoms may include sweating, temperature changes, a stomachache, and diarrhea.
+Other symptoms may include sweating, feeling unusually hot or cold, a stomachache, and diarrhea.

 A migraine episode is different from a typical headache.
 The experience is different, and they can have different causes.

-Keeping a diary of symptoms can help a person and their doctor identify a migraine episode.
-Keep the journal for at least 8 weeks, and record the following.
+Keeping a diary of symptoms can help a person and their healthcare professional identify migraine episodes.
+Keep the journal for at least 8 weeks, and note down: